191 arrests later, Ottawa police remove remaining 'Freedom Convoy' vehicles

 POLICE ENFORCEMENT

+Videos circulated on social media showed protesters being knocked to the ground by police horses on Friday.
+A Fox News contributor who claimed a woman involved in the protests died in hospital after being trampled by police horses later admitted those reports were wrong.

+The SIU also is investigating the use of the Anti-Riot Weapon Enfield by Vancouver Police Department officers on Saturday.
+No injuries have been reported so far, according to the SIU, and Bell added Sunday that he was not aware of any reported injuries.

-Ottawa paramedics say since Friday, 21 people have been transported to hospital from the secured area of the downtown with non-life threatening injuries, although no fatalities have been recorded.
+Ottawa paramedics say since Friday, 21 people have been transported to hospital from the secured area of the downtown with non-life threatening injuries.

+Pierre Poirer, chief of the Ottawa Paramedic Service, said in an emailed statement that on Saturday that the “Ottawa Paramedic Service responded to 16 calls within the secured zone, including 13 that were transported to local hospitals.”

 A statement Saturday from Freedom Convoy organizers said they were "shocked at the abuses of power by the law enforcement in Ottawa."